 Lurking in cats’ furs, digestive tracts and our carpets, feline parasites are great at escaping our eyes.
 This is why, for the most of the time, we can be completely unaware of them.
 However, even if invisible, parasites and diseases they carry can seriously harm our cats’ (and ours!) health.
 This is why we must continuously monitor our pets for the common parasites and apply the appropriate preventative and therapeutic measurements.
 To get started, here are few things every cat owner should know about the most common parasites in cats.

 Urticaria pigmentosa is a form of a condition known as cutaneous mastocytosis and it is caused by the accumulation of the defective mast cells (a type of white blood cells) in the skin, bone marrow, liver, spleen and lymph nodes.
-This skin condition is poorly documented and it is better described in humans and Sphynx and Devon Rex cat breeds.
-A study about five affected Devon Rex cats (Nolie et al, 2009) emphasizes that naked feline breeds are predisposed to this condition.
+This skin condition is overall poorly documented, but it is better described in Sphynx and Devon Rex cats.